|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On the next track we will discuss finding and experiencing forgiveness.
 I find that three steps to forgiveness can help clients cope with divorce.
 These three steps are forgiveness gets the hate out, self forgiveness, and forgiving the former spouse.

 Question 13: What are the six basic steps to the speaker listener technique?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Others who bought this Couples Course